-It’s easy to see why your sales representatives want to make Outlook their hub for managing customer relationships.
-They likely have it open all day, and for an email client, it offers a nice deal of functionality.
+It’s easy to see why your sales representatives want to make Microsoft Office Outlook their hub for managing customer relationships.
+They likely have it open all day, and for tracking client emails, it offers a great deal of functionality.
 The Outlook calendar also makes it easy for them to schedule calls and appointments.

 But don’t be fooled by Outlook’s useful Tasks and Calendar tools.
 Outlook’s Mail function—and any email client for that matter – is a poor choice for truly managing customer relationships.
 Don’t promote Outlook to this position; it doesn’t have the qualities you should be looking for in a CRM.

-If you can’t attach documents and record client interaction history then you’re going to have a bad time tracking the position of prospects in your sales pipeline.
+If you can’t record client interaction history on attached documents, you’re going to have a bad time tracking prospects’ positions in your sales pipeline.

 Outlook also doesn’t offer any type of reporting function.
 How many phone calls are your sales reps making?
 How often do they follow up with customers?
 Is their close percentage solid?

 But this article isn’t about Outlook’s flaws.
 We’ve already established it’s great for emails.
-That’s why over 600 million people use it.
-As your business grows however, so will your leads, and you’ll need to consider an actual customer relationship management platform.
+That’s why over 400 million people use it.
+As your business grows, however, so will your leads, and you’ll need to consider an actual customer relationship management platform with an Outlook integration.

 Adopting new technology is always difficult.
 You can make it easier by implementing a CRM for Outlook.
-That way, your sales team can keep using the software that they know and love while improving their organization and collaborative capabilities.
+That way, your sales team can keep using the software that they know and love to schedule and communicate while improving their organization and collaborative capabilities.

 Insightly helps businesses map their relationships with new customers by syncing records to existing CRM contacts to show how different prospects from the same company are related.
 The interface is easy to use, and the sales pipeline functionality is excellent for the price.
 Moving a prospect to a new stage can trigger automatic notifications to all the reps that need to be in the know.

 Insightly even has some project management features, which help improve collaboration when closing a big sale.

-Nimble may be one of the best solutions on the market for sales teams doing a lot of work on LinkedIn and other social platforms.
-By focusing on contact management, Nimble’s platform lets reps build detailed profiles about prospects based on their social information.
-The platform also keeps track of every social interaction that reps have with prospects, making it simple to pick up conversations.
+Nimble may be one of the best cloud CRM solutions on the market for sales teams doing a lot of work on LinkedIn and other social platforms.
+With a focus on managing CRM contacts, Nimble’s platform lets reps build detailed CRM records on prospects based on their social information.
+The platform also keeps track of every social interaction that reps have with Outlook contacts, making it simple to pick up conversations.

-A step up in terms of capabilities, Infusionsoft supplements sales automation features with marketing functions.
-This platform lets users build landing pages that the company hosts on its own network, and offers powerful email automation so reps can nurture leads.
+Formerly Infusionsoft and a step up in terms of capabilities, Keap supplements sales automation features with marketing functions.
+This platform lets users build email templates and landing pages that the company hosts on its own network and offers powerful email automation so reps can nurture leads.
 In addition, Keap alerts you when a lead emails, calls, or texts, so you can respond quickly.
 It even comes with e-commerce integration to common platforms like Shopify, WooCommerce, and BigCommerce.

 Additional capabilities include quote management and reporting features for both sales and marketing.
 Pricing is on a monthly basis and includes 500 contacts and one user.
-If you’re still in start-up mode, Infusionsoft may be overkill, but it’s a powerful, usable platform with a lot of functionality.
+If you’re still in start-up mode, Keap may be overkill, but it’s a powerful, usable platform with a lot of functionality.

-Rather than creating a platform that works alongside Microsoft Outlook, Avidian has built an application that helps Outlook function more like a proper CRM.
-For example, Prophet CRM allows users to create sales force automation workflows within the Outlook program, so users can set up repeatable tasks that are triggered at the proper time.
+Rather than creating a platform that works alongside Microsoft Outlook, Prophet CRM by Avidian is basically an Outlook plugin that helps Outlook function more like proper CRM software.
+For example, it allows users to create sales force automation workflows within the Outlook client, so users can set up repeatable tasks that are triggered at the proper time.

 Prophet CRM also adds reporting functions to Outlook with real-time forecasting, trend analysis, and more.
-The solution is somewhat more expensive at $55 per user per month, but for die-hard Outlook users, it may be the most intuitive way to solve your CRM integration problem.
+The solution is somewhat more expensive per user per month, but for die-hard Outlook users, it may be the most intuitive way to solve your CRM integration problem.
 While there are technically four pricing tiers available, only the Sales CRM and Enterprise tiers actually include a full CRM.

 Usability is key when choosing a CRM.
 However, usability is often associated with a program’s interface.
 And while it’s impossible to deny that intuitive navigation is important, integration with your sales team’s current programs also heavily affects usability.

-So if your sales reps like Outlook, and spent a significant portion of their day in the program, you would do well to choose a solution that works alongside it.
+So if your sales reps like Outlook, and spent a significant portion of their day in the program, you would do well to choose a solution that makes an Outlook-CRM integration possible.